-The Royals drew over 2 million fans to the park for the third year in a row in 2017, something that hadn't been accomplished in three-straight years since the club did it in seven consecutive seasons, from 1985-91.
-'The K' has played host to the World Series twice over the past four seasons and was showcased at the 2012 All-Star Game.
+The Royals drew over 2 million fans to the park three seasons in a row (2015-17), something that hadn’t been accomplished in three-straight years since the club did it in seven consecutive seasons, from 1985-91.
+‘The K’ has played host to two World Series and an All-Star Game over the past eight seasons.

-After years of planning and design, the Royals unveiled an exciting $250 million renovation of a true Kansas City landmark prior to the 2009 season.
-Visitors enjoy an improved Kauffman Stadium experience with unsurpassed amenities and state-of-the-art technology that touch each and every fan entering the park.
+After years of planning and design, the Royals unveiled an exciting $250 million renovation of this true Kansas City landmark prior to the 2009 season.
+Visitors enjoy an improved Kauffman Stadium experience with unsurpassed amenities and state-of-the-art technology that touches each and every fan entering the park.

 After debuting the spectacular 84’ x 104’ Crown Vision HD scoreboard for the 2008 season, the Royals put the finishing touches on one of the most majestic and visually exciting scoreboards in the world with a brand-new interactive crown rising about 40 feet above Crown Vision.